 is a freelance writer and a creative writing workshop instructor for kids.
 Her story "Limb by Limb" was a semifinalist for Ruminate's William Van Dyke Prize; "All He Left" won first place in Gotham Writers' Very Short Story Contest; and "The Scent of Rain on Dry Earth" is forthcoming in the Chautauqua Literary Journal.
 Represented by Maria Carvainis Agency, her novel, The Promise of Water, was named winner of the Caledonia Novel Award and has been recognized by the Northwest Institute of Literary Arts, the Columbus Creative Cooperative, and the Faulkner-Wisdom Creative Writing Competition.
 She lives in North Carolina with her husband and two children.

-is the author of Plash & Levitation (University of Alaska Press, 2015), winner of the Permafrost Book Prize, and The Fawn Abyss (Salmon Poetry, 2016).
-He is the reviews editor for Plume, and his website is AdamTavel.com.
+is the author of three collections of poetry: Catafalque, winner of the 2017 Richard Wilbur Book Award; Plash & Levitation, winner of the Permafrost Book Prize; and The Fawn Abyss.
+He is the former reviews editor for Plume, and his website is AdamTavel.com.

 is a Boston-based painter who is particularly drawn to unselfconscious pencil doodles: some she finds and some she elicits from others.
 The eccentric lines derived from these marginal marks, projected onto her painting surfaces at a much larger scale, are metaphors for boundless physical energy: floating, spinning, and falling through space.
 Adria's work will be featured in a solo exhibit this summer at the Art Complex Museum in Duxbury, MA.
 Her website is www.adriaarch.com.